Will CBD ever be available in pharmacies?

 CBD in pharmacies: what you need to know

-CBD in pharmacies is logically available in France!
-Yes, you read that right: you can go to your pharmacist and ask for cannabidiol-based products.
-On the other hand, there are only a few products that pharmacies sell at the moment, the majority of these are CBD oils but also CBD candies and sometimes even CBD hash .
+CBD is logically available in pharmacies in the UK Yes, you read that right: you can go to your pharmacist and ask for cannabidiol-based products.
+However, there are only a few products that pharmacies currently sell, most of which are CBD oils, but alsoCBD candies and sometimes even CBD hash.

 CBD in pharmacies is subject to several rules so that pharmacists can offer cannabidiol-based products for sale.
 First, your pharmacy must receive authorization from the French state.
 Second point, the CBD sold in pharmacies must comply with the legislation with a THC level not exceeding 0.2%.
 Third point, Cannabidiol should not be promoted for its medical virtues, but must be considered a food supplement.
 Last point, to obtain authorization to sell CBD in pharmacies, pharmacies must advise their customers in accordance with the code of ethics.
 They must indicate the recommended doses as well as the correct dosage.